italian dessert recipes

 What about, cinnamon, nutmeg, or almond flavoring?

-Even though this appears to be a bland by glancing at ingredients, I remained a purist to traditional Italian cookie recipes.
-I'm sure the above mentioned would taste just fine - but I'm remaining true to the authentic Italian cookie!
+Even though this appears to be a bland by glancing at ingredients, I remained a purist to keeping the traditional Italian cookie recipes to just that, truly traditional.
+I'm sure the above mentioned would taste just fine - but I'm remaining true to the authentic to this cookie!

 Can I add nuts?

 You *can*.
-BUT this cookie is very much like a cake in texture.
+(It won't be traditional) But here's what you should know, this cookie is very much like a cake in texture.
 If I were to add nuts, I'd suggest chopping them real fine and add them as a topping on the icing.
 Frost and dip.

 NOTE: The ricotta cheese in these cookies keeps them moist.
 You can freeze them and they will keep well.